WMOT: History

-Programming currently includes the nationally syndicated shows Hangin' & Sangin, The String, and Bel-Aire Drive.
+Programming currently includes the nationally syndicated shows The List, The String, and Bel-Aire Drive.
 Webb Wilder, a Nashville-based alternative rock artist, serves as an afternoon disc jockey on WMOT as of late 2020.

 HD Radio

 WMOT carries two HD Radio subchannels: WMOT-HD2 carried "old-time radio" programs until September 2, 2016, when it switched to WMOT's former classical and jazz format (now carrying strictly jazz, as noted above), and WMOT-HD3 simulcasts WMTS-FM.